 The Sydney Symphony Orchestra is Australia’s flagship orchestra, with a strong international profile and an active role in global diplomatic relations on behalf of City, State and Federal governments.
-In 2017, the SSO represented Australia in China at the celebrations of the 45th Anniversary of Australia-China diplomatic relations.

 David Robertson and our musicians touched down in Beijing for two concerts at the National Centre for the Performing Arts on a trip that also included trekking the Great Wall and working with local students.

-Celebrating the 45th anniversary of Australian-China bilateral relations, the SSO set off on their fifth tour to China, beginning with performances at the Shanghai Symphony Hall and workshops with students at the Shanghai Orchestra Academy. .
+Celebrating the 45th anniversary of Australian-China bilateral relations, the Orchestra set off on their fifth tour to China, beginning with performances at the Shanghai Symphony Hall and workshops with students at the Shanghai Orchestra Academy. .

 Header Image: Horn Rachel Silver, Associate Principal Flute Emma Sholl and Assistant Principal Cello Leah Lynn outside China’s National Centre for the Performing Arts on our 2014 China tour.
 Credit: Julian Kingma